shimming-toolbox/helpDocMd/docs/Examiner.md

-(Hence, for now, although the .Description and .DetailedDescription fields of the returned attributes struct borrow their field names from (nominal) meta.class properties, these are fields are actually assigned independently of meta.class by calls to Informer methods: gethelptext(), extracthelpheader() and extracthelpbody().)
+(Hence, for now, although the .Description and .DetailedDescription fields of the returned attributes struct borrow their field names from (nominal) meta.class properties, these are fields are actually assigned independently of meta.class by calls to Examiner methods: gethelptext(), extracthelpheader() and extracthelpbody().)

 Furthermore, the current implementation of meta.class exhibits some curious behaviour: